Pentagram map: Poisson bracket

 The first expression is the directional derivative of $g$ in the direction of the vector field $H(f)$.
 In practical terms, the fact that the monodromy invariants Poisson-commute means that the corresponding Hamiltonian vector fields define commuting flows.

 Complete integrability

+The pentagram map on the moduli space has been proved to be a completely integrable discrete dynamical system, both in the Arnold-Liouville and the algebro-geometric senses.